BEFORE YOU ARRIVE

 2. Will you rent a furnished or unfurnished apartment?

-Most unfurnished apartments in the Las Vegas come with a refrigerator, stove and oven, and dishwasher.
+Most unfurnished apartments in Las Vegas come with a refrigerator, stove and oven, and dishwasher.
 Furnished apartments come with everything you need to live – furniture, sheets, towels, dishes and cookware, tables, and desks.
 Furnished apartments are more expensive than unfurnished apartments, but you do not have to purchase anything to live comfortably.

 3. How close is this apartment to my home campus?